Advertisement

 “You want to have a time set out for your physical activity,” Donkor says.
 “I always recommend my patients dedicate 30 or 45 minutes to exercise about four times a week.”

-In addition to aiding in weight loss maintenance, regular physical activity can help reduce the risk of diabetes, high blood pressure and symptoms of anxiety and depression.
-To reap the benefits, choose an activity you enjoy and get moving.
+In addition to aiding in weight loss maintenance, regular physical activity can help reduce the risk of diabetes, high blood pressure, and symptoms of anxiety and depression.
+To reap the benefits, choose an activity you enjoy.
+This will help you stay consistent and motivated.

 Not sure where to start?